ekuecks/Ethno50B/final_notes.md

     - Just focus on one group if you go to the UCLA concert
     - Have fun with it
     - Relate it to class
-        * Does anything sound familiar
+        * Does anything sound familiar (could be songs from our listening list)
     - Tell about the group (instrumentation, size)
         * How long are the songs
         * Does everyone improvise